erinzm/SageMathematics-raspi/README.md

 Check that it says OK for every split file.

-Please report any issues with the multiple images on this repository's issue tracker.
+Please report any issues with the multiple images on this repository's issue tracker, as I have not yet tested each image.